Sure, things have been weird this year. And with just an eight-game season and no fans, it’s not going to stop being weird.

 These original throwbacks get far more hate than they deserve, especially how well they combined with Wisconsin’s to make a truly memorable spectacle.
 (Although, in the interest of full disclosure, Wisconsin had the better unis that night.)

-The only road alternates Nebraska has (yet) worn ended up making good use of the trash-bag silver, working them into an ice concept that ended up very sharp.
+The first road alternates Nebraska has worn ended up making good use of the trash-bag silver, working them into an ice concept that ended up very sharp.